Top Fuel: Performance

 Measuring the power output of a top fuel engine directly is not always feasible.
 Certain models use a torque sensor incorporated as part of the RacePak data system.
 Dynamometers that can measure the output of a Top Fuel engine exist; however, the main limitation is that a Top Fuel engine cannot be run at its maximum power output for more than 10 seconds without overheating or possibly destroying itself explosively.
 Making such high power levels from such relatively limited displacement is a result of using very high boost levels and running at extremely high RPMs; both of these stress the internal components to a high degree, meaning that the peak power can only safely be achieved for brief periods of time, and even then only by intentionally sacrificing components.
 The engine power output can also be calculated based upon the car's weight and its performance.
 The calculated power output of these engines is most likely somewhere between 8500 and 10000 hp, which is about twice as powerful as the engines installed on some modern diesel locomotives, with a torque output of approximately 7400 lbfft and a brake mean effective pressure of 1160–1450 psi.

 In late 2015, tests using sensors developed by AVL Racing showed peak power of over 11,000 hp.

 For the purposes of comparison, a 2009 SSC Ultimate Aero TT, which at the time was among the world's most powerful production automobiles, produces 1287 hp of power and 1112 lbfft of torque.

-From start to finish the engine will turn 240 revolutions.
-Including start up, burnout, staging and the race, the engine must survive just 500 revolutions before being rebuilt.
-This calculation assumes an average racing engine speed of roughly 3800 revolutions per minute over a period of 3.8 seconds.